8 Day Luxury Crewed Catamaran Mallorca Itinerary

 Overview | Day One - Palma | Day Two - Cabrera | Day Three - Portopetro & Portocolom | Day Four - Portocristo | Day Five - Cala Ratjada | Day Six - Cala des Moro | Day Seven - Cala Blava | Day Eight - Palma

-This more remote and sandy area of the island is a great place to begin trying out the water sports on board your luxury vessel, or simply laying back and starting on that tan!
-Your crew will be keen to impress and will lay on a delicious meal for your first night, complemented by some drinks and a fantastic sunset.
+This more remote and sandy area of the island is a great place to begin trying out the water toys on board your luxury vessel, or simply laying back and starting on that tan!
+Your crew will be keen to impress and will lay on a delicious meal on your first night, complemented by some drinks and a fantastic sunset.

 Anchoring and sports are restricted here so, after a peaceful afternoon, cruise away and fill in the evening with your favourite water sport, your favourite drink and another beautiful sunset.